-Jeff Smith: At least once every couple of years we review this combination.
-This stroker package is popular because the 305 small-block is probably the most easily accessible small-block Chevy engine on the planet.
+Jeff Smith: At least once every couple of years we review the stroker 305 combination.
+The stroker 305 is popular because the 305 small-block is probably the most easily accessible small block Chevy engine on the planet.
 As you mentioned, you bought this motor for almost nothing-that's the lure.
 The 305 uses a tiny 3.736-inch bore and the same 3.48-inch stroke as the 350ci motor.
 While it's relatively easy to drop a 3.75-inch stroke crank in a 305 block to create a 0.030-over stroker that displaces 334 inches, it's just not a great performance decision for several reasons.
 If you want to build this engine just to be different, then have a great time.
 But if you want to build a performance engine to make good power and do all the things a performance engine will do (and why wouldn't you?), then find a good used 350-they're just as cheap-and build that instead.
 You'll be much happier.
 Here's why:

 We talked to Tony Mamo at Air Flow Research, and going from a 4.00-inch bore to a 4.125-inch bore is worth perhaps 2 to 3 percent more airflow.
 Three percent will bump 240 cfm to 247 cfm without touching the cylinder head.
 This might also clue you in as to why wider bore spacing engines have an inherent advantage because they offer better airflow potential and bigger intake valves, as with the L92 LS engines that now sport a monstrous 2.160-inch intake valve.